Options When Adjustment of Status (to Permanent Resident) Is Denied

 Requesting USCIS Review of the Denial

-In certain situations, you can ask USCIS's Administrative Appeals Office (AAO) to review the decision.
-This is done on USCIS Form I-290B.
-However, you'll need an attorney's help with this.
+In certain situations, your best bet might be to ask USCIS’s Administrative Appeals Office (AAO) to review the decision.
+This is done on USCIS Form I-290B, Notice of Appeal or Motion.
+However, you will need an attorney’s help with this.
 The idea is to prove that the USCIS personnel who reviewed your case made a mistake, and USCIS rarely likes to admit to mistakes.
-You must pay an application fee for this review, which was $675 in early 2024 (but doublecheck the USCIS website before filing, since USCIS has proposed fee changes).
+You must pay an application fee for this review, which is $800, with exceptions for some humanitarian categories, such as T visas, U visas, and Special Immigrant Juvenile Status (SIJS).
+(Always doublecheck the USCIS fee schedule for changes before filing.)

 It is important to file a request for review quickly.
 You have 30 calendar days from the date of service of the decision to submit the request.
 If the decision was mailed to you, you must submit the request within 33 calendar days.
 Weekends and public holidays are counted while determining the number of days.
 Once USCIS receives your request to review, it will process your request and inform you of its decision in writing.